amin8452/Pfa-3D/README.md

 # Train the model (with reduced batch size for Kaggle's resources)
 !python src/train_glasses.py --config configs/train_config.yaml --output_dir checkpoints/initial_training
 ```

-### Resource Optimization

-When running on platforms with limited resources:

-1. Reduce batch size in config files (e.g., 8 or 16 instead of 32)
-2. Use a smaller dataset or fewer synthetic samples
-3. Reduce the number of training epochs
-4. Use a smaller model by reducing the latent dimension in the config files

 ## Acknowledgements

 - This project adapts the Hunyuan3D model for glasses reconstruction